Mike3rd/mturko_vercel/content/page/toby.md

 > The Chicken Man tossed a drumstick treat,
 "For street dogs – take a seat and eat!"
 Finley groaned, "We’ve got MILES TO GO!"
-But Toby CHOMP-CHOMP-GULPED – "...Yum.
+But Toby CHOMP-CHOMP-GULPED – "...Yum Yummy Yum.
 Too Slow?"

 Illustration:
 - Chicken Man winking, wearing a "BEST BIRD COOK" hat